 The Immigration Service is also involved in preventing movement of terrorists.
 A computerised system of port entries contains the details of known terrorists who are brought to the notice of the Public Service in Malta.
 Each and every arriving passenger is checked against this system to secure the detection and arrest of fugitive terrorists, when these are discovered.
-New Maltese passports are issued with the most sophisticated security features including digitised photographs.
-Since 28 September 2008, Malta has introduced biometric passports.
+All new Maltese passports issued have the highest security features.
+Malta introduced the Basic Access Control (BAC) biometric passports on 28 September 2008 and added the Extended Access Control (EAC) passports with additional security features on 28 June 2010.
+On the 30 March 2015, the Supplemental Access Control (SAC) passports were introduced.
 These passports are extremely difficult to forge.